-This is a German Potato Salad or Kartoffelsalat, it’s from the southern part of Germany and made with lots of bacon and a hot broth of vinegar, beef stock and mustard.
+This is a German Potato Salad or Kartoffelsalat, it’s from the southern part of Germany and made with lots of bacon and a hot broth of vinegar, beef stock, and mustard.
 Since I was a kid, this has been one of my favorite potato dishes and I love to make it.
-The bacon, mustard and vinegar give these potatoes a really bold flavor, perfect with roasted meats and barbeque.
+The bacon, mustard, and vinegar give these potatoes a really bold flavor, perfect for roasted meats and barbeque.

 Technically, I believe the potatoes in authentic German Potato Salad are boiled, but I like to brown mine in the bacon fat.
 I just like the color of the browned potatoes, and your guests know this isn’t your average store bought potato salad.